jacob-sha/IEH-predictions/PA-02-Canada-Hashrate-Prosperity-EN.md

 This distinction prevents all prediction failures from being simply attributed to theoretical failure, and helps IEH revise its geographic scenarios, time windows, and technological-pathway claims according to future evidence.

 Regardless of the outcome, PA-02 should be preserved as a traceable, revisable, and falsifiable prediction record.

+This archive should remain clearly separated from any future submission article on Canada and AI infrastructure.

+This prediction archive preserves the prediction statement, theoretical mechanism, verification criteria, falsification conditions, exclusion conditions, evidence log, and theoretical mapping.

+Future submission articles should independently develop the Canadian national narrative, concrete company and policy cases, the full analysis of energy-climate-land-institutional advantages, and publication-specific titles, openings, structure, and argumentative rhythm.